anchor-btc/anchor-os/anchor/docs/kinds/state.md

 ### Pixel State Format (Example)

-Used by Anchor Pixel for canvas updates:
+Used by Anchor Canvas for canvas updates:

 | Offset | Field | Type | Description |
 |--------|-------|------|-------------|